stardust-enterprises/xconfig/README.md

 ###### *a universal configuration standard*

+## Contents

+This repository contains the specification for the `xconfig` standard, located in the [spec folder](spec/README.md).

+If you are looking for an example implementation, please refer to the [example repository](https://github.com/stardust-enterprises/xconfig-example-impl).

 ## What is xconfig?

 `xconfig`, `crossconfig`, or `xcfg4j` is a universal configuration standard for the [JVM] and [JVM]-based programming languages.